-The Honorable Anthony Foxx Secretary U.S. Department of Transportation 1200 New Jersey Avenue, SE Washington DC 20590
+The Honorable Elaine Chao Secretary U.S. Department of Transportation 1200 New Jersey Avenue, SE Washington DC 20590

-Dear Secretary Foxx:
+Dear Secretary Chao:

-The American Association of Port Authorities (AAPA) is writing to express its strong support for public seaports' applications for this year's TIGER awards.
+The American Association of Port Authorities (AAPA) is writing to express its strong support for public seaports' applications for FY 2017 TIGER grants.
 AAPA has been a strong advocate for the program since its inception in 2009.
-TIGER has made real improvements in our nation's maritime transportation system and needed investments in our freight infrastructure.
+TIGER has made real improvements in our nation's maritime transportation system and needed investments in our multimodal freight infrastructure.